Off-Highway Vehicle (OHV) Visitors to the Forest will find over 3,600 miles of roads and trails designated open for motorized travel.

 OHV Riding Opportunities - OHV travel is allowed only on designated trails and roads.
 Over 600 miles of designated motorized trails are available within the Forest.
 Many of the trails are connected by 500 miles of “Roads Open to All Vehicles,” which together, provide abundant opportunities for planning OHV outings of various degrees of difficulty and lengths, including loop route options.
 There are currently 21 designated motorized trailheads on the Forest.

-Motorized Trail Permits - In the South Dakota portion of the Forest, you will need to display a valid Black Hills Motorized Trail Permit for the following:
+Motorized Trail Permits - In the SD portion of the Forest, you will need to display a valid Black Hills Motorized Trail Permit for the following:

 Riding an OHV on designated motorized trails